rmzetti/hover-exec/READMORE.md

 7*7-7 =>>42
 disp("matlab ok!")
 ```
->      Test output (plus the plot in a separate window):
+>      Test output (need to close the plot to see this, after a delay.. ):
 >      matlab ok!

 ---